 There are many organized tours to the Mekong Delta, including day-trips from Saigon, but they can be quite cookie cutter.
 I recommend staying in a guesthouse or homestay somewhere in or near Can Tho, and checking out the markets by yourself or with a local guide.
 Driving around the rice fields and waterways on a scooter is also a delightful way to get a taste of life in the Mekong Delta.

-With this list, you now know some of the top destinations in Vietnam.
-I should mention there’s more to see than most people can fit into a single trip, so if you’re having trouble deciding on your itinerary, you shouldn’t miss my tips for planning a Vietnam trip.
+There’s much more to see in Vietnam than most people can fit into a single trip, so if you’re having trouble deciding on your exact itinerary, you shouldn’t miss my tips for planning a Vietnam trip.

-The most popular places to go include Ha Long Bay, Hoi An, and going on a Mekong Delta tour.
-But the places I personally loved the most were some of the less famous ones, such as Ha Giang, Phong Nha Ke-Bang, and the seaside town of Qui Nhon.
+Among the places I personally loved the most were some of the less famous ones, such as Ha Giang, Phong Nha Ke-Bang, and the seaside town of Qui Nhon.
+I recommend these if you wish to get away from the crowds and see a different side of Vietnam.